 Internet of Things (IoT)

-The IoT will create a lot of data which will allow web developers to be involved in the development of applications that use, analyse and display the devices’ data.
+The IoT will create a lot of data that will allow web developers to be involved in the development of applications that use, analyze and display the devices’ data.
 Companies such as Xively and BugLabs have already started working on APIs that can be used by developers to communicate with IoT devices.

 Learn to develop

-The code sharing at GitHub, gives you free access to open sources projects from all corners of the world.
+The code-sharing at GitHub gives you free access to open source projects from all corners of the world.
 2017 will be the year to go out there and get your hands dirty.
-Apart from contributing to open source projects, you could also join communities like Stack Overflow to find help to an issue that your have.
+Apart from contributing to open source projects, you could also join communities like Stack Overflow to find help to an issue that you have.